ArunKumarSridar/Data-analytics/README.md

 # Data-analytics
-Data Analytics projects and dashboards created in Microsoft Power BI
+Data Analytics projects and dashboards created in Microsoft Power BI and Tableau